The Mescaleros: History

 Joe Strummer & the Mescaleros' last concert was on 22 November 2002, in Liverpool.
 This show is often overlooked however, in favor of citing the 15 November show at Acton Town Hall.
-It was this show, which was a benefit for striking fire fighters, that Mick Jones joined Strummer on stage for the first time in nearly twenty years, during the Clash song "Bankrobber."
+It was this show, which was a benefit for striking fire fighters, that Mick Jones joined Strummer on stage for the first time in nearly twenty years, during the Clash song "Bankrobber".
 An encore followed with both "White Riot" and "London's Burning".
 The Last Night London Burned, a 64-page book written by George Binette, showing never before published pictures of Joe Strummer and Mick Jones, and a 26-minute film by Gregg McDonald and Alan Miles, were released as a unique visual record of that last London concert by Joe Strummer & the Mescaleros.
 Following the conclusion of this tour, the band headed straight for the studio, but Strummer died of a congenital heart defect on 22 December 2002 after returning home from walking his dogs.

-The band's final album Streetcore was released, after Strumer's death, on 20 October 2003.
+The band's final album Streetcore was released, after Strummer's death, on 20 October 2003.

 The band also made appearances on the Late Show with David Letterman, Late Night with Conan O'Brien, as well as touring on the Hootenany Festival in the summer of 2001.

-Various Mescaleros members have performed at numerous tribute concerts in both UK & Europe.
-Pablo Cook & Smiley together with Mike Peters (the Alarm), Derek Forbes (Simple Minds), Steve Harris (Gary Numan) are members of Los Mondo Bongo, a celebration of the music of Joe Strummer, who together with Ray Gange (DJ) tour whenever possible, performing Mescaleros tunes.
+Various Mescaleros members have performed at numerous tribute concerts in both UK and Europe.
+Pablo Cook and Smiley together with Mike Peters (the Alarm), Derek Forbes (Simple Minds), Steve Harris (Gary Numan) are members of Los Mondo Bongo, a celebration of the music of Joe Strummer, who together with Ray Gange (DJ) tour whenever possible, performing Mescaleros tunes.

-Antony Genn currently fronts The Hours, a band that he and fellow Mescalero Martin Slattery formed in 2004.
+Antony Genn currently fronts the Hours, a band that he and Martin Slattery formed in 2004.

 In an October 2013 interview with BBC 6 Music, Mick Jones confirmed that in the months prior to Strummer's death, the two were writing new music together.
 At the time, Jones assumed the new songs would be on an upcoming Mescaleros album.
 But months later he ran into Strummer at an event, and Strummer informed him that the music was intended for a new Clash album.